|

 What

-Ghetto walls for three years are staring in your face,
+graves will scare you, will scare you - undaunted Ghetto walls for three years are staring in your face,

 City of death's live wound bleeding in your body -